-- Register your lost dog (Lost DOG Registration), lost cat (Lost CAT Registration) or lost pet - other than a dog or a cat - (Lost OTHER Registration) with Pet Harbor
+- Register your lost dog (Lost dog registration), lost cat (Lost cat registration) or lost pet - other than a dog or a cat - (Lost other registration) with 24Petconnect.

-- Search other local animal shelters and websites such as The Miami Herald’s pets classified section, pets911.com and dogdetective.com.
+- Search other local animal shelters and websites such as pets911.com and dogdetective.com.

 Dogs over six months of age can only be held back from being adopted out for three days as per County Ordinance, due to the large population of pets in the shelter.

 According to County ordinance, anyone who finds a lost dog or cat must notify the County's Animal Services Department and have the dog or cat scanned for a microchip within 72 hours to find out if it's registered to an owner.